TOP

 In Dec., Korea's Green Taxonomy (K-Taxonomy) is announced by the Ministry of Environment

-SRI (Socially Responsible Investment) Bonds - Principles
+ESG Bonds - Principles

-There are no existing laws or regulations on SRI bond issuance in Korea, but nonbinding international guidelines are generally accepted.
+There are no existing laws or regulations on ESG bond issuance in Korea, but nonbinding international guidelines are generally accepted.
 To name a few, there are the Green Bond Principles(GBP), the Social Bond Principles(SBP), the Sustainability Bond Guidelines, and Sustainability-Linked Bond Principles(SLBP), all published by the International Capital Market Association (ICMA), and there is also the Climate Bond Standards (CBS) developed by the Climate Bonds Initiative (CBI).

 GBP, SBP and Sustainability Bond Guidelines